mikemcbride/dad-jokes/README.md

 > Everybody loves dad jokes... right?

-The jokes list is just a [JSON file](jokes.json) and can be used wherever.
+The jokes list is just [a file](jokes.js) and can be used wherever.
 PRs welcome if you've got a good dad joke!

 ## Install